MAIISG logo

 Did you know?

-How many endemic species of arthropods are in Azores?
+How many endemic species of arthropods are in Madeira archipelago?

-There are about 250 arthropod species and subespecies endemic to Azores.
-See also http://sea-entomologia.org/IDE@/revista_5B.pdf
+There are about 921 arthropod species and subespecies endemic to Madeira.
+See also http://sea-entomologia.org/IDE@/revista_6B.pdf